tiagofsilva/rails5-syntax-upgrader/README.md

-# rails5-syntax-upgrader
+# ruby-syntax-upgrader
-A few scripts to upgrade Ruby and Rails syntax on a project
+A few Rake tasks to upgrade Ruby and Rails syntax on a project(Ruby 2.3 and Rails 5)